pranav-ap/blog/content/posts/statistics-fundamentals.md

 There will be some inaccuracy in our conclusions about the population based upon a sample.
 This should be obvious - we have fewer members in our sample than our population therefore we have lost some information.

-A characteristic or attribute of a population, such as the mean or standard deviation, is called a **parameter**; whereas a characteristic or attribute of a sample is called a **statistic**.
+A characteristic of a population, such as the mean or standard deviation, is called a **parameter**; whereas a characteristic of a sample is called a **statistic**.

 Parameters hold the true values of a real world distribution.
 A statistic is an estimate of a population parameter.
 In most cases, we only have access to a portion of the population distribution, so we almost always work with statistics.